ReagentX/imessage-exporter/imessage-exporter/README.md

 -n, --no-copy
         Do not copy attachments, instead reference them in-place

--p, --db-path <path/to/chat.db>
+-p, --db-path <path/to/source>
-        Specify a custom path for the iMessage database file If omitted, the default directory is ~/Library/Messages/chat.db
+        Specify a custom path for the iMessage database location For MacOS, specify the path to a `chat.db` file For iOS, specify the path to the root of an unencrypted backup directory If omitted, the default directory is ~/Library/Messages/chat.db

+-a, --platform <MacOS, iOS>
+        Specify the platform the database was created on If omitted, the default is MacOS

 -o, --export-path <path/to/save/files>
         Specify a custom directory for outputting exported data